Apps

 Web UI opens the application login or sign-up web page.

 Delete opens the Delete dialog.
-Deletes the application deployment but does not remove it from the catalog or train in TrueNAS.
+This deletes the application deployment but does not remove it from the catalog or train in TrueNAS.

 Delete Apps